NavneetKanna/blog/_posts/2025-10-08-Algorithms.md

 we want to get the corresponding col of B.
 ```

 Now the above implementation is not cache-friendly.
-In other words, it is an efficient algorithm.
+In other words, it is not an efficient algorithm.
 It makes sense, since if we look at B matrix, for every iteration of the loop we are skipping colsB/sharedIndex length to retrive the next item.
 This is not good.

 Whats good for the cache and speed is that we retrieve/store elements that are adjacent to one another.